OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 If the user does not know or trust this intermediate CA then the certificate validation will fail, even if the user trusts the ultimate root CA, as they cannot establish a chain of trust between the certificate and the root.
 In order to avoid this, any intermediate certificates should be provided alongside the main certificate.

-### Consider the use of Extended Validation Certificates

-Extended validation (EV) certificates claim to provide a higher level of verification of the entity, as they perform checks that the requestor is a legitimate legal entity, rather than just verifying the ownership of the domain name like normal (or "Domain Validated") certificates.
-This can effectively be viewed as the difference between "This site is really run by Example Company Inc." vs "This domain is really example.org".

-Historically these displayed differently in the browser, often showing the company name or a green icon or background in the address bar.
-However, as of 2019 both [Chrome](https://groups.google.com/a/chromium.org/forum/m/#!msg/security-dev/h1bTcoTpfeI/jUTk1z7VAAAJ) and [Firefox](https://groups.google.com/forum/m/?fromgroups&hl=en#!topic/firefox-dev/6wAg_PpnlY4) have announced that they will be removing these indicators, as they do not believe that EV certificates provide any additional protection.

-There is no security downside to the use of EV certificates.
-However, as they are significantly more expensive than domain validated certificates, an assessment should be made to determine whether they provide any additional value.

 ## Application

 ### Use TLS For All Pages